narbulut

 • Identification of critical databases.

-3. Encryption Activation
+3. Activation of Encryption

-The attacker generates a certificate under their control and encrypts the databases with this certificate.
+The attacker generates a certificate under their own control and encrypts the databases with this certificate.
 MSSQL example:

 -- Attacker's own master key